Ricardo Costa (footballer, born 1981)

 Ricardo Miguel Moreira da Costa (/pt/; born 16 May 1981) is a Portuguese former professional footballer who played mainly as a central defender but occasionally as a full-back.
-He is the current manager of Liga Portugal 2 club Feirense.
+He is the current manager of Liga Portugal 2 club Tondela.

 After making his senior debut with Porto (where he was only a reserve), he went on to play in Germany, France, Spain, Qatar, Greece and Switzerland, mainly spending several years with Valencia in the third country.
 Over ten seasons, he amassed Primeira Liga totals of 165 matches and seven goals.

 A Portugal international since 2005, Costa represented the nation in three World Cups and Euro 2012.

 Club career

 Porto

 Costa, a product of Boavista FC's youth system, was born in Vila Nova de Gaia, Porto District, and moved to neighbours FC Porto when he was still an apprentice.
 He made his Primeira Liga debut in a 20 January 2002 derby precisely against Boavista (2–0 away loss, 90 minutes played), but never became more than a fringe player, being preferred in the stopper's pecking order in consecutive seasons to namesake Jorge, Pedro Emanuel, Pepe and Bruno Alves.

 On 21 May 2003, Costa replaced the injured Costinha in the first minutes of the 2003 UEFA Cup final in Seville, which ended in a 3–2 win over Celtic.